SEMICeu/iso-19139-to-dcat-ap/api/README.md

 More precisely, GeoDCAT-API uses the standard CSW parameters `outputSchema` and `outputFormat` to determine, respectively, (a) the GeoDCAT-AP profile to be used (core or extended), and (b) the RDF serialisation to be returned.

-The ISO 19139 records to be transformed is specified by a GeoDCAT-API-specific parameter `src`, which is not part of the CSW interface.
+The document containing the ISO 19139 records to be transformed is specified by a GeoDCAT-API-specific parameter `src`, which is not part of the CSW interface.

-The API uses the GeoDCAT-AP XSLT to transform ISO 19139 records into GeoDCAT-AP.
+The API uses the [GeoDCAT-AP XSLT](https://webgate.ec.europa.eu/CITnet/stash/projects/ODCKAN/repos/iso-19139-to-dcat-ap) to transform ISO 19139 records into GeoDCAT-AP.
 As such, the API works both on static files including the records, and on the CSW output of a `GetRecords` or `GetRecordById` request.

 A working demo of GeoDCAT-API is available at: